Speak to your GP, obstetrician or midwife if either

-- your morning sickness is severe, or
+- your morning sickness is severe

 - you're unable to keep water down without vomiting